Rahim-444/Algerian_car_price_predictor/README.md

 ## Overview

 This project aims to predict the prices of cars using machine learning (ML) and deep learning (DL) techniques.
 The project utilizes a dataset containing features of various cars such as make, model, year, mileage, and other relevant attributes.
-We have implemented both traditional ML models and DL models to predict car prices.
+We have implemented both traditional ML models and DL models to predict car prices

 ## Features